peterhinch/micropython-epaper/README.md

 is critical and assumes external hardware to ahieve this.
 Hardware issues are discussed [here](micropower/micropower.md)

-Given a hardware controller capable of switching the power to the display (it uses about 10mA during transitions) your code should instantiate the ``Display`` object with the pin ID that operates your controller and its sense (the bit value required to turn the display on).
-Then use the display (and temperature sensor) as normal.
+Given a hardware controller capable of switching the power to the display (it uses about 10mA during transitions) your code should instantiate a ``PowerController`` object with the pin ID's that operate the controller.
+Then instantiate a ``Display`` object passing the ``PowerController`` instance to the constructor.
+You can then use the display (and temperature sensor) as normal.
 The ``Display`` object will use the hardware to turn the display on and off as necessary.

 In this mode usage of the LM75 is supported: the ``Display.temperature`` property powers up the LM75 for the duration of the reading.
-Use of flash is also supported, but to take advantage of the hardware the flash is not permanently mounted as this would require the hardware to be powered up.
+Use of flash is also supported, but to take advantage of the hardware the flash is not permanently mounted as this would require the device to be powered up.
 Accordingly the device should be mounted using the ``Display`` class ``mountflash()`` method prior to use and unmounted using the ``umountflash()`` method.
 Power will be applied for the duration of the mount.